 I think in my one month post I described the stereotypical outfit for a Parisian woman, but it’s taken me a little longer to figure out men.
 In some ways, they’re almost exactly the same as women.
 The working men all wear business suits, but your average everyday outfit for the Parisian male consists of jeans or pants, shoes (meaning not sneakers or sandals), and a blazer.
 Under the blazer could be a plain t-shirt, light sweater, or a button-up shirt.
 Chambray button-ups are also big with men.
 And it is perfectly normal to wear scarves and have a murse.

 I don’t think I’ve ever mentioned the American chains that also exist here in Paris.
 Obviously there is McDonalds, which I haven’t gotten anything from because it’s not somewhere I go even in America, but I might just for the experience.
 You order on these touch screens and they have croissants and macrons there as well as everything else.
-I just want to know if cheeseburgers are really called Royale with Cheese!
+I wonder if cheeseburgers are really called Royale with Cheese?
 A chain that surprised me here is Subway.
 For some reason it’s really, really popular.
-I don’t know why, considering all boulangeries sell sandwiches as well as many other places, but I guess in a way hoagies (or subs, or whatever you call them) are the closest thing in America to French sandwiches.
+I don’t know why, considering all boulangeries sell sandwiches, but I guess in a way hoagies (or subs, or whatever you call them) are the closest thing in America to French sandwiches.
 They also have Pizza Hut here which again I don’t understand because you can get pizza almost anywhere and it’s probably a million times better than an American chain.
 There is the one Chipotle which I have gone to.
-It’s super expensive though so unless you’re dying for it, it’s not really necessary to go there.
+It’s super expensive though, so unless you’re dying for it, it’s not really necessary to go there.
 Another surprise to me was Office Depot.
 It’s such a random chain to have here in Paris, but there’s one that I pass every day on the way to the metro so I’ve become used to it.